Back to school.

 I can’t imagine what it would be like if Cam Newton went back to school.
 You can’t either.
 The tweets—my God, the tweets.
-(The retweets—my God, the retweets.)
 For the Blessed Individual to attempt to complete his education at Auburn University in this day and age would be a logistical nightmare from which Tim Jackson would never wake up.
 I’m close to calling it straight up impossible.

 Bo was 23 credits shy of his degree in family and child development, just over a quarter’s worth of work.
 Why go back?
 He promised his mom he would graduate (which he eventually did, in 1995) and because the money you make from being an All-Star in two professional sports is “going to be gone at some point.
 And you can’t get rid of a degree.”

-That’s how he explained his reasoning at the press conference announcing his return to AU for a required five-credit internship that was held Jan.
+That’s how he explained his reasoning at the press conference announcing his return to AU for a required five-credit internship.
+It was held Jan.
 18, 1990 at 11 a.m. in a dimly lit classroom in Spidle Hall.
 Bo sat at a table lined with microphones.
 He wore a blue Cosby sweater with a little golfer design, khaki slacks, a gold watch, and sunglasses that he eventually took off.
 Cameras flashed.
-Here’s the insightful—Bo was apparently asked to pledge a fraternity—transcript of that press conference, for Bo-sterity’s sake.
+Here’s the insightful transcript — Bo was apparently asked to pledge a fraternity — for Bo-sterity’s sake.

 Reporter: Bo, tell me how you many credits you lack.